Ashwin-1709/Stadia/README.md

 Cricket Match Booking Web Application made for DBMS Group Project.
 Stadia aims to create a stadium seat booking web application that facilitates users to book seats for upcoming cricket matches.
 There will be different types of seats subject to availability and price.
-Userscan view the details of the upcoming matches on the dashboard and can choose their required seats allowing them to pay using Real-Time Payment Gateway (like Paytm, GPay, Bank Account).
+Userscan view the details of the upcoming matches on the dashboard and can choose their required seats allowing them to pay using Real-Time Payment Gateway (Razorpay).
 Users can also choose to update/cancel their previous bookings subject to certain conditions.
 Users can also avail food services, merchandise through this website after booking their seats.